Dental Crowns Frankfort

 • Restore a broken or severely worn tooth

-Also, dental crowns are often used in conjunction with root canal therapy, dental implants or as an anchor for a bridge.
+Also, dental crowns in Frankfort are often used in conjunction with root canal therapy, dental implants, or as an anchor for a dental bridge.

-For more information or to request an appointment, contact Snow Family Dental.
+For more information about dental crowns or to request an appointment, contact Snow Family Dental.

 Our Dental Office